pagekey/education/176-Nix-Package-C/README.md

   ]
 ```

+Run this with `nix-build`.
+If you see a hash mismatch error, that's good!
+Copy the hash it's expecting and paste it into the blank `sha256 = "";` block.
+There are two of them, so start at the top and work your way down.

 Notice how we're now using both of the `src` and `subdir` args that we added as inputs to `sample-app-c/default.nix`.

-Run this using `nix-build` and fix the hash errors.
-Once it's working, you should be able to put it directly into your NixOS `configuration.nix` file:
+Just like before, once it's working, you should be able to put it directly into your NixOS `configuration.nix` file:

 ```nix
   environment.systemPackages = with pkgs; [